THE VEGAN MOVEMENT

 It’s interesting that some people are very bothered by what they call the “vegan agenda.”
 Do the meat, dairy, and egg industries have an agenda?
 Yes, of course: It’s TO MAKE MONEY!

 The simple truth is that humans can survive and thrive on plants alone!
 There is no biological or nutritional requirement for humans to consume flesh, organs, or bodily secretions.
-The millions of healthy vegans around the world (including many prominent vegan athletes and bodybuilders) are proof of that, as is the abundance of peer-reviewed, evidence-based scientific research and studies about a plant-based diet.
+The millions of healthy vegans around the world (including many prominent vegan athletes and bodybuilders) are proof of that, as is the abundance of peer-reviewed, evidence-based scientific research and studies about a vegan diet.

 HAVE YOU BEEN DUPED BY PROPAGANDA & LIES?